 - It is a consolidation of data for Tenon (and its subsidiaries) and Rubicon employees.
-However as Rubicon has only three employees in the chart the data is dominated by Tenon employees. - Of the total data points shown, the majority are US-based residents (given Tenon's core market is the United States). - The results include former employees who have been made redundant during the year.
+However as Rubicon has only three employees in the chart the data is dominated by Tenon employees. - Of the total data points shown, the majority are US-based residents (given Tenon's core market is the United States), and the nine highest remunerated employees were all Tenon executives, with the highest remunerated individuals being commission sales staff. - The results include former employees who have been made redundant during the year.
 The redundancy benefits have been included in the numbers in the chart.

-The base salary paid to the Rubicon CEO in the financial year ended 30 June 2015 was NZ\$578,000.
-He was not paid a performance incentive in the 2015 financial year, and nor did he receive any Director fees for his services as a Director of Rubicon, or for his chairmanship of Tenon Limited, or for his directorship of ArborGen Inc. The public company director fees relating to him serving as chairman of Tenon (NZ\$139,750 in the period) were payable directly to Rubicon for Rubicon's account.
-During the period Rubicon's CEO received a pre-taxation retention payment of NZ\$71,834 and a pre-taxation payment of NZ\$140,500 relating to the total shareholder return incentive plan referred to above.
+The base salary paid to the Rubicon CEO in the financial year ended 30 June 2016 was NZ\$578,000.
+He was not paid an annual performance incentive during the year ended 30 June 2016 or 30 June 2015, and nor did he receive any Director fees for his services as a Director of Rubicon, or for his chairmanship of Tenon Limited, or for his directorship of ArborGen Inc. The public company director fees relating to him serving as chairman of Tenon (NZ\$136,500 in the period) were payable directly to Rubicon for Rubicon's account.
+Rubicon's CEO received during the period a pre-taxation retention payment of NZ\$71,834.